Starburst user personas #

 - Building data integrations between various 3rd party systems such as Salesforce and Workday.

 Data engineers are customers to platform administrators and the services they provide.
 Data consumers are the direct customers of data engineers.

-Starburst lets data engineers decouple compute from storage and simplifies delivering the data that your users need.
-Our data engineer user guide will get you started with detailed information and training on topics such as:
+Starburst lets data engineers decouple compute from and simplifies delivering the data that your users need.
+Our data engineer user guides gets you started with detailed information and training on topics such as: